Loneliness can adversely impact your health to the degree that high blood pressure, lack of exercise, obesity, or smoking does, according to research.

 - Lonely individuals report higher levels of perceived stress even when exposed to the same stressors as non-lonely people, and even when they are relaxing.

-- The social interaction lonely people do have are not as positive as those of other people, hence the relationships they have do not buffer them from stress as relationships normally do.
+- The social interactions lonely people do have are not as positive as those of other people, hence the relationships they have do not buffer them from stress as relationships normally do.

 - Loneliness raises levels of circulating stress hormones and levels of blood pressure.
 It undermines regulation of the circulatory system so that the heart muscle works harder and the blood vessels are subject to damage by blood flow turbulence.